awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 **Important**
 You can't specify publicly routable IP addresses\.

 If you specify targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance\.
 If you specify targets using IP addresses, you can route traffic to an instance using any private IP address from one or more network interfaces\.
 This enables multiple applications on an instance to use the same port\.
-Note that each network interface can have its own security group\.
+Each network interface can have its own security group\.

 ## Registered Targets<a name="registered-targets"></a>